 Composer/conductor Brian Irvine’s huge body of work includes operas, orchestral works, large-scale participatory work, films, multi-media installations, dance works as well as ensemble, solo, and chamber pieces.
 His sound world is a personal concoction of contemporary classical, cartoon, punk, jazz, thrash and trash.
 It often takes the form of giant super structures - as in the head on collision of two symphony orchestras, or the 7 day performance installation of 3000 collected objects, symphony orchestra, choir, intervention performers and soloists in NEST (the Northern Ireland Artists Taking The lead commission for the London 2012 Olympics).

 Brian has been working in a specific geographical area just outside the city centre to the East.
-It is economically deprived and neglected, culturally underserved or even unserved, with housing nestled amongst industrial units.
-Brian has been forming music groups within the community with older people in Pickering and Ferens Homes who will form the Big Elastic Band, and residents at The Crossings and Emmaus Hull (place of change schemes for former homeless people).
-Buckingham Day Centre for older people has gathering up its secret musicians to get involved too.
-Brian has also held a composition masterclass as part of Albemarle Saturdays project and worked with children of all ages in Mersey Primary School.
+It is economically deprived and neglected, culturally underserved or even unserved, .
+Brian has been forming music groups within the community with older people in Pickering and Ferens Homes who have formed the Big Elastic Band, and residents at The Crossings and Emmaus Hull (place of change schemes for former homeless people).
+He has also worked with children of all ages in Mersey Primary School, bringing them together with older people to give an intergenerational flavour to his project.
+Brian has also spent time with older people at Buckingham Day Centre whose voices he has captured in recording. .
+Brian has also held a composition masterclass as part of Albemarle Saturdays – a Creative Communities project for Hull 2017 .

 Acknowledgements: